-On the bright side, “comparable” is not a big deal; boasting the Nikon P1000s 3000mm-equivalent maximum focal length, to note that it is not a DSLR or mirrorless lens out there that can give you a quality of telephoto reach.
+On the bright side, “comparable” is not a big deal, boasting the Nikon P1000s 3000mm-equivalent maximum focal length, to note that it is not a DSLR or mirrorless lens out there that can give you a quality of telephoto reach.

 The P1000 offers an excellent DSLR-style grip that allows a generous, convenient hold on the camera like its predecessor.
-Numerous physical controls can be explored it the body of P1000.
+Numerous physical controls can be explored in the body of P1000.
 It also features an articulated touchscreen and a built-in EVF.

-The OLED EVF works pretty well since it is both much larger and gives a higher-res display compared to the EVF inside the P900.
+The OLED EVF works pretty well since it is both much larger and gives a higher-res display than the EVF inside the P900.
 Though we would have enjoyed a higher-res display and touchscreen functionality, the LCD works well anyway.
 When it comes to its efficacy, you would have no further complaints with this camera despite its massive size compared to previous superzoom cameras.

 Nikon P1000 is a relatively large camera, as mentioned, with many of its physical controls and buttons with a good grip making it easy to find and operate.
 Nikon still managed to make the weight lighter with plastic as the material used in constructing the camera.